How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Create a legally proper Unsecured Promissory Note for Colorado that incorporates all required terms under Colorado promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Unsecured Promissory Note as a professional PDF.

 Colorado law governs promissory notes with specific usury limits and enforcement rules that protects both lender and obligor.
-The usury limit in Colorado is 45% maximum for consumer loans.
+The usury limit in Colorado is 12% per year on consumer loans; licensed supervised lenders may charge tiered rates up to 36% on the first $1,000.
+Rates of 45% or more are criminal usury..
 Lenders have 6 years to file suit to collect on a promissory note in Colorado.
 Colorado law requires 3 specific elements in a valid promissory note.

 Colorado Promissory Note Requirements